-By around the year 200, despite widespread persecution, the church was still growing rapidly, and so was opposition from the Roman rulers.
-Early in the third century, the Emperor Severus (193-211 AD) instituted the death penalty for any exclusive religion – which included both Jews and Christians.
+By around the year 200, despite widespread persecution, the church was still growing rapidly.
+However, so was opposition from the Roman rulers.
+Early in the third century, the Emperor Severus (193-211 AD) instituted the death penalty for any exclusive religion.
+This included both Jews and Christians.
 The Emperor Decius (249 to 251 AD) insisted that everyone should make sacrifices to the Roman gods and goddesses.
 The Emperor Valerian (253 – 260 AD) made it illegal to be a Christian.
 Many believers refused to recant their faith, so there were vast numbers of Christian martyrs in this era.

 Then the greatest major persecution of all took place under the Emperor Diocletian (284-305 AD).
 He was a strong militarist, and counted all Christians as his enemies.
 In March 303 he made an official edict or announcement: all services were to be disbanded, all Bibles were to be burned, all church officers were to be deposed, all church buildings were to be destroyed, and all resistors were to be imprisoned.

-Besides that, all Christians were required to sacrifice to pagan gods, or die.
+Besides that, the authorities insisted that all Christians sacrifice to pagan gods, or die.
 One of the most significant early writers of church history, Eusebius, says that the prisons were so full of Christians that there was no room for criminals.

 In 305, Diocletian abdicated.
-His successor, Emperor Galerius, continued the persecutions; he only lived until 311 but on his deathbed passed an edict of toleration of Christianity, on condition that Christians should not violate the peace of the Empire.
+His successor, Emperor Galerius, continued the persecutions.
+He only lived until 311 but on his deathbed passed an edict of toleration of Christianity.
+This was on condition that Christians should not violate the peace of the Empire.
 Persecutions came to a complete halt in 313 when the Emperor Constantine issued the Edict of Milan, an official recognition of religious toleration throughout the whole Roman Empire.

 Christian worship in the Church in the first three centuries

-The central core of Christian worship during this period, from the mid-first century to the end of the third century, was the celebration of Communion – when groups of believers would break bread and drink wine together, as Jesus told them to do at the Last Supper before he died.
-This ceremony was used to remember the Resurrection, and also as a foretaste of the banquet which will be prepared for believers in heaven.
-A communion service usually took place on a Sunday, since the Resurrection was a Sunday.
-Unlike most churches today, believers then usually had a full meal.
+The central core of Christian worship during this period, from the mid-first century to the end of the third century, was the celebration of Communion.
+This was when groups of believers would break bread and drink wine together.
+They were following what Jesus told them to do at the Last Supper before he died.
+This ceremony was used to remember the Resurrection.
+It was also as a foretaste of the banquet which will be prepared for believers in heaven.
+A communion service usually happened on a Sunday, since the Resurrection was a Sunday.
+Unlike most churches today, believers then usually had a full meal too.

 Baptism was also important.
-This was a ritual where new believers and their families would be immersed in water, usually in a river, as a picture of having been washed clean of all their sins by Jesus.
+This was a ritual where new believers and their families would go under water, usually in a river, as a picture of Jesus having washed them clean of all their sins.
 They would make some promises before the other believers, that they would follow Jesus for the rest of their lives.
 Baptisms usually took place on Easter Sunday, after a lengthy period of preparation.
-During the last few weeks before Easter, believers who had already been baptised would also prepare themselves to re-affirm their promises at the same time.
+During the last few weeks before Easter, believers who had already gone through baptism would also prepare themselves to re-affirm their promises at the same time.
 This was the origin of the season which we now know as Lent.

 More church history pages: